moving critical masses

 Changing the guidelines – making it possible to help

-While heterosexual individuals are only required to defer their blood donations for one year if they frequently change sexual partners, the deferral period for gay and bisexual men as well as trans* individuals (who are legally – still – considered men and to be having sex with men) applies without exception.
-More information on the topic and our position paper.
+While heterosexual individuals are only required to defer their blood donations for four months if they frequently change sexual partners, the deferral period for gay and bisexual men as well as trans* individuals (who are legally – still – considered men and to be having sex with men) applies without exception.

 The third gender option

 m/f/d/x: On the right to a gender – in everyday life and in the workplace

 While we wholeheartedly welcome this step to reflect the gender of inter* individuals, we would like to briefly discuss some issues regarding the current implementation of the third gender option.

 The third gender law is the bare minimum: The actual target group is significantly larger – so the legal scope should be much larger as well.
 In our opinion, all legal norms that were designed for the binary gender system should be adapted such that any mention of gender explicitly contains the term “inter*”.
 This would provide clarity for both inter* employees and their employers and in many cases eliminate the need to involve the courts.

 The exclusive focus of the third gender option on inter* individuals leaves out queer, non-binary and trans* individuals as a target group.
 What is often disparaged as ‘quibbling’ and ‘special wishes’ of a few marginal groups actually has far-reaching legal consequences on closer inspection.
 These may concern legal proceedings that challenge the scope of interpretation of the third gender option or, on an individual level, may at the very least mean additional bureaucratic effort, legal uncertainties and personal consequences for non-binary and trans* individuals.